getporter/proposals/pep/004-labels-and-namespaces.md

 # Remove the env label from the wordpress installation
 ```

-🚨 The CNAB Spec does not cover storing installation data, and we should push for having a document representation of installations be added to the spec.
+🚨 The CNAB Spec does not yet cover storing installation data, so I have proposed adding a [CNAB Installation State Specification] that can store additional metadata associated with the installation.

 ```json
 {